 But wait.
 If you’re successful, and get your victim to send the money straight to your bank account, that’ll make it easy to trace the scam back to you!

 To solve this problem, some criminals use money mules.
-Frausters launder their money, by getting everyday people get involved in crime.
+Fraudsters launder their money, by getting everyday people get involved in crime.
 Often, people don’t even realise they’re breaking the law, or understand the devastating consequences of getting involved.

 How money muling works